29 Oct 2020News

 MSC has always supported him through every task or goal he has wanted to achieve, he said.

-“I started playing in the MSC’s Multicultural Football League and from very first day everyone was so welcoming, asking questions like ‘How are going?
+“I started playing in the MSC’s Multicultural Football League and from the very first day everyone was so welcoming, asking questions like ‘How are you going?
 How is your family?
 Can we help you with anything?’ and they would always encourage me to have fun as well!